dearfrankg/redux-form-example/README.md

 Simply adding redux-forms to the `Login component` (without any fields in the form) causes the `Home component` to render twice.
 While the `Login component` still renders once.

+__after adding two fields to the form__

+Adding two fields to the form causes one render per field, bringing the total to three renderings.

+I think this for rendering after validation.